xpack-dev-tools/qemu-arm-xpack/README-DEVELOP.md

 ### Check if the remote development branch is up-to-date

-Open the local copy of `qemu.git` and check if the development branch is pushed to the remote, since the script will use it when `--develop` is passed.
+Open the local fork of the `qemu.git` and check if the development branch is pushed to the remote, since the script will use it when `--develop` is passed.

 ### Initial build